AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher-configuration.md

 ### httpOnly {#httponly}

 When sticky connections are enabled, the dispatcher module sets the `renderid` cookie.
 This cookie doesn't have the `httponly` flag, which should be added in order to enhance security.
 You can do this by setting the `httpOnly` property in the `/stickyConnections` node of a `dispatcher.any` configuration file.
-The property's value (either 0 or 1) defines whether the `renderid` cookie has the `HttpOnly` attribute appended.
-The default value is 0, which means the attribute will not be added.
+The property's value (either `0` or `1`) defines whether the `renderid` cookie has the `HttpOnly` attribute appended.
+The default value is `0`, which means the attribute will not be added.

 For additional information about the `httponly` flag, read [this page](https://www.owasp.org/index.php/HttpOnly).

 ### secure {#secure}

 When sticky connections are enabled, the dispatcher module sets the `renderid` cookie.
-This cookie doesn't have the **secure** flag, which should be added in order to enhance security.
+This cookie doesn't have the `secure` flag, which should be added in order to enhance security.
 You can do this by setting the `secure` property in the `/stickyConnections` node of a `dispatcher.any` configuration file.
-The property's value (either 0 or 1) defines whether the `renderid` cookie has the `secure` attribute appended.
-The default value is 0, which means the attribute will be added **if** the incoming request is secure.
-If the value is set to 1 then the secure flag will be added regardless of whether the incoming request is secure or not.
+The property's value (either `0` or `1`) defines whether the `renderid` cookie has the `secure` attribute appended.
+The default value is `0`, which means the attribute will be added **if** the incoming request is secure.
+If the value is set to `1`, then the secure flag will be added regardless of whether the incoming request is secure or not.

 ## Handling Render Connection Errors {#handling-render-connection-errors}